dburian/notes/fastpitch.md

 To obtain true pitches authors used a method based on autocorrelation of signal described in [separate paper][pitch_extract_paper].
 The idea of it is:

-1. Apply windows to obtain signals per each mel spectogram frame.
+1. Apply windows to obtain signals per each mel spectrogram frame.
 2. On each windowed signal $x$ apply autocorrelation function:

 $$